 Less than 5% of the time, the progressive disease is caused by a specific genetic mutation.
 Scientists aren't exactly sure what causes Alzheimer's in the other 95%, but there are two known abnormalities associated with the disease.
 One is the accumulation of beta-amyloid plaques, or clumps of protein that damage brain cells.
 The other thing doctors tend to see in the brains of Alzheimer's patients are "tangles," protein threads that get twisted inside brain cells, preventing the cells from getting proper nutrition.

 And that's just the beginning of what researchers hope to uncover—work that now has support from Bill Gates, who just announced a $50 million investment in the Dementia Discovery Fund (DDF), which is focused on identifying new treatments for the disease.
 Janssen Pharmaceuticals, part of the Johnson & Johnson family of companies, is a founding collaborator and investor in the DDF.

-For Alzheimer's Awareness Month, we're looking at three cutting-edge techniques currently being studied at Janssen Research & Development—one is an investigational vaccine with the potential to help prevent the onset of the disease—that might someday help change that 66-second statistic.
+For World Alzheimer's Month, we're looking at three cutting-edge techniques currently being studied at Janssen Research & Development—one is an investigational vaccine with the potential to help prevent the onset of the disease—that might someday help change that 66-second statistic.